 Mayor Arrigo’s Updates

-This week, Mayor Brian M. Arrigo was informed that the City of Revere has been awarded a $69,000 grant through the Community Compact Cabinet’s Information Technology grant program Read more
+This week, Mayor Brian M. Arrigo was informed that Revere has been awarded a $125,000 grant through the Massachusetts Office on Disability.
+Read more